cloudant-labs/graphdb-slate/source/includes/api/_cors.md

 Storing sensitive data in databases that can be accessed using CORS is a potential security risk.
 When you place a domain in the list of allowed origins, you are trusting any of the Javascript from the domain.
-If the web application running on the domain is vulnerable to a cross site scripting attack, sensitive data might be exposed from your database.
+If the web application running on the domain is runs malicious code or has security vulnerabilities, sensitive data in your database might be exposed.

 In addition,
 allowing scripts to be loaded using HTTP rather than HTTPS,